machine-perception-robotics-group/ST-ABN_PyTorch/checkpoints/README.md

-Save the model in this directory
+Save the model in this directory.